-Once unfurled the Chasm is, err, chasm-like.
+Once unfurled the Thule Chasm 90L is, err, chasm-like.
 Measuring 74x42x33cm, it’s the kind of bag that can take everything for a week or two away in winter.
 A spare coat, extra layers for skiing, loads of underwear and a few pairs of boots … you know the kind of thing.
 But it’s not just a chasm in there; the lid contains two large netting pockets for toiletries etc, and there’s another one along the side of the interior.

-It gets ever better on the outside.
+It gets even better on the outside.
 The tough material has a D-shaped lid whose zipper glides easily, with a handy separate zipped pocket on one end for those things you don’t want to lose in the chaos inside.
 There are also some compression straps, which prove useful if you’re not going to fill the bag, though there’s only so much they can do to avoid the dreaded FDS (Floppy Duffel Syndrome).

 Straps & flaps

 Our only criticism of the Chasm is that there’s merely a nylon undercarriage, making it less than suitable for dragging through an airport.
-Perhaps a better reinforced bottom, or even a couple of small wheels, would help the Chasm truly standout.
+Perhaps a better-reinforced bottom, or even a couple of small wheels, would help the Chasm truly stand out.

-Our review sample was a 90L size, but there are also 40L, 70L and 130L models to choose from in Poseidon (green), Bluegrass (blue), black and Roarange (err, red).
+Our review sample was a 90L size, but there are also 40L, 70L, and 130L models to choose from in Poseidon (green), Bluegrass (blue), black, and Roarange (err, red).
 The 90L size did prove just too big for a weekend away – it was just too floppy when not enough was inside – but choose your size wisely and rest assured that there are few better duffel bags as versatile as this.